RunSi/SDWAN_Templates/README.md

 ### WARNING - deletetemplates.py

 The script deletetemplates.py will delete all custom Feature Templates on vManage.
-Use with **Extreme**, and do **NOT** use in production environment.
+Use with **Extreme** caution, and do **NOT** use in production environment.

 - ### Payloads available to date